jaddison06/beans-v3/codegen/dart_compile.md

 AOT snapshot|35.2
 Executable|35.0

-Clearly native code is faster, however AOT and executable builds had some weird scaling issues that need investigation.
-Sticking with dill for now.
+Clearly native code is faster, so I'm using executables at the moment.